 The good news is that your router may be able to help.
 Some routers come with dedicated gaming features that will specifically prioritize packets of data heading to games and connections with gaming servers.
 If that’s something that interests you, look for models like theto make the most of your wireless connection when gaming.

-Router prices vary greatly based on their features, antennas, ports, and much more.
-Generally, the best routers available today vary from $100 to $250 or more.
-You can find smaller routers below this range, and large enterprise routers above it, but most fall somewhere along the line.
-If you’re on a tight budget, you can find some decent routers for $50 or less, but they won’t offer all the latest and greatest features.
+Router rates fluctuate significantly based on their features, antennas, ports, and countless other factors.
+Commonly, the most reliable routers available now range from $100 to $250 or more.
+You can obtain smaller routers under this price and large enterprise routers above it, but most of them settle someplace along the border.
+If you’re someone who is working with a tighter budget, you can find some decent routers for $50 or less, but understand that they won’t give you all the newest and best features.
+If these aren’t impressive enough for you, it’s always a good idea to take a look at all the best Black Friday router deals.

-A cheap router that delivers sub-par performance is no bargain.
-Product reviews will give you a hint as to what you can expect, but setting one up in your own home is the only sure way to know how the router will perform in your unique environment.
-When you buy yours, make sure the retailer you do business with offers a liberal return policy if you’re not satisfied.
+An inexpensive router that offers a mediocre performance is not a good deal.
+Product reviews will clue you in on what you can expect, but installing one in your own home is the only surefire way to discern how the router will work in your unique setting.
+When you get your router, be sure that the seller you’re dealing with gives you a generous return policy if you’re not satisfied with the product.